-yeah i'm just gonna give up on showing you out of context quotes, words that i don't know, whatever
+yeah i'm just gonna give up on showing you out of context quotes,

 just take the actual commentary and go